SoftBankRoboticsTraining/pepper-chatbot-api/source/index.html.md

 <aside type="info">NOTE: If you are using parameters for localization of your chatbot, you can test each localization by clicking on that localization from the Robot Page. </aside>

 <aside type="warning">LIMITATIONS: The Pepper Simulator does not support any voice shaping commands at this time.
-Additionally, it also does not support animations, certain actions, certain click commands, etc.</aside>
+Additionally, it also does not support animations, ALL actions, certain click commands, etc.</aside>

 <aside type="warning">PERFORMANCE DIFFERENCES: There are minor differences in performance between the simulator and your Pepper.
 To ensure an experience will actually work as expected on Pepper, please test your experience on an actual Pepper.</aside>